ndiconti/plebnet-setup/README.md

 `./src/bitcoind -conf=/Users/$(whoami)/Documents/GitHub/plebnet-playground-docker/bitcoin-signet/bitcoin.conf`

 > !!!
-Would like to break down this command.
+Would like to break down what this command does.
 We did not make and empty configuration file like in the instructions !!

 This will take a while to compile so be patient.